 In appointing Scholars the selectors will look for candidates who have the potential to excel as scholars, as leaders and as contributors to improved UK-US understanding.
 Assessment will be based on academic merit, leadership potential and ambassadorial potential.

 The selection criteria are divided into three equally weighted categories:

 The Marshall Aid Commemoration Commission promotes an equal opportunities policy.
 Scholarship awards are based on merit following a fair and transparent selection process.
 The Marshall Commission seeks and recruits students from all backgrounds.

 Before completing the application candidates are advised to consider the objectives of the Marshall Scholarship Programme (see opening paragraph of the Rules for Candidates) and to be aware that the selection committees are seeking candidates who have the potential to excel as scholars, leaders and as contributors to improved UK-US understanding.

 To be eligible for a 2022 Marshall Scholarship, candidates must:

 - Be citizens of the United States of America (at the time they apply for a scholarship);

-- Have obtained a grade point average of not less than 3.7 on their undergraduate degree at the time of application (if the last grades the applicant received were Fall 2019 this GPA will be used).
+- Have obtained a grade point average of not less than 3.7 on their undergraduate degree at the time of application.
 We do not accept rounded GPA's.

 - Not have studied for, or hold a degree or degree-equivalent qualification from a British University or GCSE or A Levels taken at school in the UK.